pinnacleapi/pinnacleapi-documentation/FairUsePolicy.md

 - interfere with, disrupt, or disable any API features;
 - use the API for commercial purposes without a written agreement with Pinnacle;
 - sell, rent, lease, sublicense, redistribute, or syndicate the API to any third party without prior written approval from Pinnacle.

 ### Rules

-1. Delta and snapshot calls are supported in `/fixtures` and `/odds` endpoints.
-Delta calls return changes since the provided  `since` value .
-For delta calls `since` parameter must not set to 0 or 1, it must always be set with the `last` value the previous call response.
-Snapshot calls return the current state and `since` parameter must not be provided at all.
+1. Delta and snapshot calls are supported in `/fixtures`, `/fixtures/special` , `/odds` and `/odds/special`  endpoints.
+Delta calls return changes since the provided  `since` value.
+For delta calls `since` parameter must not be set to 0 or 1, it must be always set with the `last` property value of the previous call response.
+Snapshot calls return the current state,  `since` parameter must not be provided for snapshot calls.

 2. Always first issue a snapshot call and continue with the delta calls.
-This would result in faster response time and smaller response payload, as a result, client will have get the odds/fixtures updates faster.
+This would result in a faster response time and a smaller response payload.
+As a result, the client will   get the odds/fixtures updates faster.

-3. Client must not call `/odds` or `/fixture` endpoint for each league or fixture in the loop.
-If client is interested in certain leagues only,  `leagueIds` parameter must be set with all the league identifiers.
+3. Client must not call `/odds` or `/fixture` endpoint for each sport league or fixture in the loop.
+If the client is interested in certain leagues only,  `leagueIds` parameter must be set with all the league identifiers.
+ Same for the `eventIds` parameter, the client should use it only if interested in specific events in which case all event identifiers must be provided in the same call.

 4. The following limitations must be observed for `/sports` call: